Move between the personal and political to explore the power of poetry in fighting tyrants.

 Who is the tyrant?
 How do we resist him, confront him, or dismiss him?
 The tyrant is part ego, part evil, part narcissist, part abuser, part liar and thief; his power is wielded through lies, deception, and greed.
 Who the tyrant is can be many things to all of us, but we each have an image of this figure.

 In the 21st century, it is hard not to find yourself immersed in politics.
 In this course, we will read poets writing directly about current political issues and working to tackle the tyrant (in all his forms) with humanity, urgency, and resistance.
-Over the weekend, poets of all levels will read poetry of injustice, struggle, and rebellion straddling the line of what is political and personal.
+Over this course, poets of all levels will read poetry of injustice, struggle, and rebellion straddling the line of what is political and personal.

 Words are one of the fiercest inventions we have and, as such, carry great power and responsibility; our poems then, in their use of this radical language, can carry great meaning, sentiment, strength, and sometimes even danger.
 In exploring this topic, we will see how every poem can be political, whether we realise it or not, and ask if being political and being a poet can serve as examples of the same.